hrx-plugin/hrx-api/README.md

 $shipment = new Shipment();

 $shipment
-  ->setReference('REF001') // Package ID.
+  ->setReference('REF001') // Package ID or other identifier.
 Optional.
   ->setComment('Comment') // Comment for shipment.
 Optional.
-  ->setLength(15); // Dimensions values in cm.
+  ->setLength(15) // Dimensions values in cm.
 Must be between the min and max values specified for the delivery location.
 If min or max value in delivery location is null, then value not have min/max limit
-  ->setWidth(15);
+  ->setWidth(15)
-  ->setHeight(15);
+  ->setHeight(15)
   ->setWeight(1); // kg
 ```